What is Preventive Maintenance?

 Preventive Maintenance Examples

-The following are some preventive maintenance examples, based on the types of preventive maintenance defined earlier in this article.
+The following are examples of preventive maintenance examples, based on the types defined earlier in this article.

-- A work order for cleaning the gutters is created every 6 months (calendar-based preventive maintenance).
+- A work order for cleaning the gutters is created every 6 months (calendar-based).

-- An oil change work order is assigned to a technician after every 5,000 miles traveled by a fleet vehicle (run-time based preventive maintenance).
+- An oil change work order is assigned to a technician after every 5,000 miles traveled by a fleet vehicle (runtime-based).

 - An equipment sensor shows that a shaft is vibrating beyond normal limits.
 A work order is created with instructions to inspect, and potentially replace, the bearings (condition-based maintenance).

-There are a number of advantages of preventive maintenance compared to other types of maintenance, such as corrective maintenance.
+There are a number of advantages of preventive maintenance compared to other types of maintenance, such as corrective maintenance (CM).

-- Better Preparation for Maintenance Work: Since preventive maintenance can be planned ahead of time, you can efficiently coordinate any required parts, supplies, and labor resources before work is due.
+- Better Preparation for Maintenance Work: Since maintenance activities can be planned ahead of time, you can efficiently coordinate any required parts, supplies, and labor resources before work is due.

-- Improved Scheduling: Preventive maintenance activities can be scheduled to fit into the production schedule or during planned plant shutdowns.
+- Improved Scheduling: PM activities can be scheduled to fit into the production schedule or during planned plant shutdowns.

 - Lower Overall Maintenance Costs: Unplanned maintenance is often more expensive due to excessive downtime, loss of production, and expedited shipping fees.
 The cost of preventive maintenance activities is more controlled.
 In fact, companies typically save 12-18% on total maintenance costs using preventive maintenance.